CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/platform-support.md

 ## Tier 3

-KleidiCV aims to support Tier 3 platforms but since no routine testing is done on these platforms it may or may not work in practise.
+KleidiCV aims to support Tier 3 platforms but since no routine testing is done on these platforms it may or may not work in practice.

+Tier 3 platforms:
-At present the only Tier 3 platform is Mac computers with Apple silicon.
+* Mac computers with Apple silicon
+* Windows 11 Arm-based PCs

 [^1] Inspired by [Rust's platform support](https://doc.rust-lang.org/nightly/rustc/platform-support.html).